 Managing foxes on your property

-- Effective fox control is best achieved by using a combination of control measures (not just one) and by working across a landscape with your neighbours, rather than just on individual properties.
+- Effective fox control is best achieved by using a combination of control measures (not just one) and by working with your neighbours, rather than individual properties.

-- Be aware that native wildlife may also be using fox habitat, so ensure your fox control program doesn't adversely affect native wildlife.
+- Be aware that native wildlife may also be using fox habitat, so ensure your fox control program doesn't adversely affect them.